 The following month in the final preparatory game against Ireland, he took a perfectly directed pass from Ben Youngs to fend off Tommy Bowe before beating Simon Zebo for his fifth international try.
 Ben also provided a blind-side pass for his sixth England try against Wales at Twickenham that September.

 Injury prevented him from playing in the subsequent Six Nations and touring Australia in June 2016 but he returned after 13 months’ absence from the side with a try from a devastating, angled run against South Africa at Twickenham that November.
 It was created from a smoothly-worked double decoy move.
 He was ruled out of the Fiji match the following week because he was not 100% fit but returned seven days later to run in his eighth try with ease from a four-to-three overlap after George Ford cleverly delayed a pass to Tom Wood.
+His ninth and latest touchdown against Argentina at San Juan this June stemmed from a subtle chip through to the corner by Henry Slade.

 Since being named as the LV= Breakthrough Player in March 2012 from a shortlist of six, Jonny’s career has gathered impressive momentum.
 He joined the England squad in Johannesburg in June 2012 as a replacement for Harlequins’ George Lowe, who had returned home after a scan showed left ankle ligament damage.